mikecarti/obsidian/Deep Learning/Pretraining.md

+Training that is done on another task (not the main task of NN.
+Done for weights calibration).
 Typically unsupervised type of training on big data before fine-tuning.